-PISA Operations Manuals - manuals provided by the International Contractors, that is the following:

-- National Project Manager's Manual (Core 4),

-- Test Administrator Manual (Core 4),

-- School Coordinator Manual (Core 4),

-- School Associate Manual (Core 4),

-- School Sampling Preparations Manual (Core 5),

-- Student Sampling Manual (Core 5), and

-- Data Management Manual (Core 3)

-- all other key documents referenced within the National Project Manager's manual.

-- The preparation of the PISA operations manuals will be carried out by the International Contractors and will describe procedures developed by the International Contractors.
+PISA Operations Manuals - all manuals provided by the international contractors.
+The preparation of the PISA operations manuals will be carried out by the international contractors and will describe procedures developed by the international contractors.
 The manuals will be prepared following consultation with participating countries/economies, the OECD Secretariat, the Technical Advisory Group and other stakeholders.

-PISA Participant - an administration centre, commonly called a National Centre that is managed by a person, commonly called a National Project Manager, who is responsible for administering PISA in one or more adjudicated entities.
-The National Project Manager must be authorised to communicate with the International Contractor on all operational matters relating to the adjudicated entities for which the National Project Manager is responsible.
+PISA Participant - an administration centre, commonly called a National Centre that is managed by a person or persons, commonly called a National Project Manager, who is/are responsible for administering PISA in one or more adjudicated entities.
+The National Project Manager(s) must be authorised to communicate with the international contractor on all operational matters relating to the adjudicated entities for which the National Project Manager is responsible.

-PISA Quality Monitor - a person nominated by the National Project Manager and employed by the International Contractor for Core 4 to monitor test administration quality in an adjudicated entity.
+PISA Quality Monitor - a person nominated by the National Project Manager and employed by the international contractors to monitor test administration quality in an adjudicated entity.

 PISA Target Population - students aged between 15 years and 3 (completed) months and 16 years and 2 (completed) months at the beginning of the testing period, attending educational institutions located within the adjudicated entity, and in grade 7 or higher.
 The age range of the population may vary up to one month, either older or younger, but the age range must remain 12 months in length.
-That is, the population can be as young as between 15 years and 2 (completed) months and 16 years and 1 (completed) month at the beginning of the testing period; or as old as between 15 years and 4 (completed) months and 16 years and 3 (completed) months at the beginning of the testing period.
+That is, the population can be as young as between 15 years and 2 (completed) months and 16 years and 1 (completed) month at the beginning of the testing period; or as old as between 15 years and 4 (completed) months and 16 years and 3 (completed) months at the beginning of the testing period; or the testing period.